Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment3/README.md

 In this assignment, we will focus on reactive flow programming, i.e., the SDN controller will program flow table entries after receiving packet-in events from switches, whenever they have no matching flow table entry.
 We will implement a learning bridge that operates on layer 2 (data link layer), i.e., using MAC addresses.
-This bridge will automatically learn the egress ports of packets by inspecting the MAC addresses included in ARP requests and other pakcets.
+The controller automatically learns the egress ports of packets by inspecting the MAC addresses included in ARP requests and other packets and programs the flow tables of switches accordingly.

 **Deadline** for turning in solutions: **Thursday, June 8, 2023 (end of day)**